 Laura Dahl, Boss Lady’s daughter and part owner of the Ranch,is a former New York fashion designer creating the brands “Wifebeader” and “Laura Dahl,” that were sold at Nordstrom’s Savvy, Anthropologie, and hundreds of boutiques.

-Laura and Tim now have their own “kid,” Boss Lady’s first grandchild, Hunter Presley Dahl.
+Laura and Timothy now have two of their own kids, Hunter and Fremont.
 Boss Lady bought Hunter a mini-horse that he is already riding.
 They visit Nevada often, getting back to fashion with their Wranglers and, spurs and the official blue denim of SVR.

-Laura’s husband, Timothy Dahl, created the original SVR website and has gone on to produce the sites of This Old House, Elle Decor, Metropolitan Home, and Woman’s Day.
+Laura’s husband, Timothy Dahl, created the original SVR website and has gone on to work on the websites of This Old House, Elle Decor, Metropolitan Home, Woman’s Day, and Popular Mechanics.
 He is also the founder and editor of Charles & Hudson, a premier DIY home renovation site and Tool Crave.
-His business includes web optimization for medium sized companies.